-Do you want to try a different kind of accommodation when you visit Japan?
+Do you want to try a different accommodation when visiting Japan?
 If so, then capsule hotels may be perfect for you.
-They offer a unique experience for travelers who are looking for an affordable, yet cozy place to stay.
+They offer a unique experience for travelers looking for an affordable yet cozy place to stay.

 If you are curious about what it’s like to spend the night in one of these hotels, read on!
 In this article, we will explain what capsule hotels are, how they operate, how much they cost, and where to find them in Japan.